Configuring Alluxio with Amazon S3

 conf/alluxio-site.properties to include:

-<PROXY_PORT> should be replaced the host and port for your proxy, and
+<PROXY_PORT> should be replaced the host and port for your proxy.

 Configuring Application Dependency

-When building your application to use Alluxio, your application will have to include the
+When building your application to use Alluxio, your application should include a client module, the

 Alternatively, you may copy